bbbbbMatrix/ManiTaskGen/docs/ReadMe.md

 The ManiTaskGen pipeline is structured into a sequential, four-step execution process.
-You must execute these modules in order, as the output of one step serves as the essential input for the next.
+You should execute these modules in order, as the output of one step serves as the essential input for the next.